sisoe24/nukeserversocket/README.md

 When receiving nodes just follow the steps for [Receive incoming request](#141-receive-incoming-request) for the receiving instance and the [Send](#1421-send) steps for the sending instances.

+#### 1.4.2.3.
+Connection timeouts

+- The server connection will shutdown after 5 minutes of inactivity.
+- The socket server will shutdown after 30 seconds if did not received any request.
+- The socket client will shutdown after 10 seconds if could not initiate a connection.

 ## 1.5.
 Settings

 The plugin offers some minor settings like output text to internal script editor, format text and so on.